 How to Progress

-Your long run follows the same spike guard as every other run: no single session exceeds 110% of your longest run in the past 30 days.
-If your longest recent run was 8 miles, next week’s long run caps at 8.8 miles.
+Your long run follows the same spike guard as every other run: it can only step a little past your longest run of the last month.
 The progression is gradual because the tissues that absorb impact — bones, tendons, cartilage — adapt slower than your cardiovascular system.
+In the largest study of runners to date, sessions that went past about 10% of a runner’s longest run in the previous 30 days carried a higher rate of overuse injury.

 When to Hold Steady